Call Premier Water 952-479-4553

 The short term effects of Arsenic exposure may include stomach pain, nausea, vomiting, and diarrhea.

 Long term exposure to Arsenic is quite severe.
-Partial paralysis, numbness in hands and feet, blindness, thickening and discoloration of the skin are all very common.
+Partial paralysis, numbness in hands and feet, blindness, lesions, thickening and discoloration of the skin are all very common.

 Arsenic attacks the body’s cells and can lead to cancer of the bladder, lungs, skin, kidneys, nasal passages, liver and prostate.